dataaxiom/ghcr-cleanup-action/README.md

 It includes the following features:

 - Automatic GitHub User and Organization code repository support
-- Multi tag untagging support
+- Removing tags on multi tagged images
 - Multi architecture image support
 - Keeping a number of untagged images
 - Keeping a number of tagged images